-The Task Force's bylaws and operating principles are posted on the Task Force's website.
+The Task Force adopted bylaws and operating principles at its first public meeting, and both documents are posted on the Task Force's website.
 Bylaws describe the operation and management of Task Force business.
 The operating principles are the values Task Force members hold closely and apply to their work.
 The principles were adapted from those of the Governor's Interagency Council on Health Disparities, and Task Force members thoughtfully engaged with each principle to ensure the final product is reflective of their aspirations and commitments.